Rook matroids and log-concavity of $P$-Eulerian polynomials: Rook placements as linear extensions

 \subsection{Matroidal lifts of \texorpdfstring{$P$}{P}-Eulerian polynomials}

-Given a skew shape $\lambda / \mu$, our goal is obtain a suitable poset $P$ such that the $W$-polynomial of $P$ agrees with the non-nesting rook polynomial of $\lambda / \mu$.
+Given a skew shape $\lambda / \mu$, our goal is to obtain a suitable poset $P$ such that the $W$-polynomial of $P$ is equal to the non-nesting rook polynomial of $\lambda / \mu$.
 We do so in Theorem~\ref{thm:path_to_poset}.
-Before we state this, we introduce two multivariate analogs of $W_{P}$: one that is defined only for width two posets and one that can be defined independent of the width; after we show the main theorem for this section we show how one can be obtained from the other.
+Before we state this, we introduce a multivariate analog of $W_{P}$.
+Our choice is distinct from, but inspired by, the definition in~\cite{BrandenLeander2016x}.